alexmilowski/data-science/activities/data-munging/README.md

 #### Description ####

 In this activity you'll be parsing XML data sources and computing an average temperature.
-You will want to iterate a set of XML documents in a directory, parsing each XML source, and interpret the @temperature attribute as a real number measuring temperature in Farenheit.
+You will want to iterate a set of XML documents in a directory, parsing each XML source, and interpret the @temperature attribute as a real number measuring temperature in Fahrenheit.
 You should compute an average over all weather reports in all the documents you process.

 You can parse XML using Python's built in [xml.etree module](https://docs.python.org/2/library/xml.etree.elementtree.html); see [xml-parse.py](xml-parse.py).